-CITES regulates harvest of natural, ‘wild’, unplanted and uncultivated populations of ginseng.
-But ginseng exists in a wide variety of conditions, ranging from intensive cultivation under shadecloth (Ontario, Wisconsin, and British Columbia, being centers of this practice), to ‘woods grown’ in cultivated beds, to ‘wild simulated’.
-These practices and their variety can blur the distinction between cultivated and ‘wild’, resulting in many heated arguments about how to regulate ginseng trade, but shedding very little light.
+CITES regulates the export of roots of natural, ‘wild’, unplanted and uncultivated populations of ginseng, as well as the export of roots of cultivated ginseng.
+But ginseng exists in a wide variety of growing conditions, ranging from intensive cultivation under shadecloth (Ontario, Wisconsin, and British Columbia, being centers of this practice), to ‘woods grown’ in cultivated beds, to ‘wild simulated’.
+These growing practices can blur the distinction between cultivated and ‘wild’ ginseng, resulting in many heated disagreements about how to regulate ginseng trade, but shedding very little light.

 Those who do not understand the nature of genetics may wildly underestimate its importance in many ways.
 For instance, some will claim there is ‘no such thing’ as a wild ginseng population (all of them were planted by somebody!).
 Others will advocate broadcasting seeds (inevitably from shade-grown cultivated plants) from helicopters to restore ginseng populations across the forest, not recognizing that there may be critically important genetic differences between wild andshade-grown cultivated seed sources.